A Definitive Guide to Different Types of Flooring Options

 Rigid core flooring is a quite durable flooring option, offering dent resistance against dropped cookware and the ability to withstand high-traffic areas.
 It’s also completely waterproof, which means that rigid core planks will not swell or buckle.

 Rigid core flooring can be installed in many rooms of your home–from high-traffic areas like kitchens to bathrooms with high moisture levels.
 With realistic hardwood designs, it will make a living room look stunning as well.

 One main feature and advantage of SPC flooring is that it is quiet and warm underfoot.
-For example, Beauflor’s Pure and Boardwalk both include an attached underlayment pad that softens noises in a room and is even able to be installed over under-floor heating.
+For example, Beauflor’s Pure includes an attached underlayment pad that softens noises in a room and is even able to be installed over under-floor heating.